Jamshid Gharajedaghi: Modeling of social systems

 the deficiencies of the two traditional ways of thinking about social systems.
 We then develop a third type of model, one we believe does not suffer from these inadequacies, a social system model which seeks to penetrate beyond the nature of machine and organisms to understand social systems in their own right.

 Systems thinking

-Gharajedaghi present his work as third generation of systems thinking.
+Gharajedaghi presented his work as third generation of systems thinking.
 In the first chapter of his 1999 book "Systems thinking" he explains his point of view:

 The analytical approach has remained essentially intact for nearly four hundred years, but systems thinking has already gone through three distinct generations of change.
 The first generation of systems thinking (operations research) dealt with the challenge of interdependency in the context of mechanical (deterministic) systems.
 The second generation of systems thinking (cybernetics and open systems) dealt with the dual challenges of interdependency and self-organization (neg-entropy)4 in the context of living systems.
 The third generation of systems thinking (design) responds to the triple challenge of interdependency, self-organization, and choice in the context of sociocultural systems.